mozilla/MozDef/docs/source/cloud_deployment.rst

 Feedback
 -----------

-MozDef for AWS is new an we'd love your feedback.
-Try filing github issues here in the repository or connect with us in the Mozilla Discourse Security Category.
+MozDef for AWS is new and we'd love your feedback.
+Try filing GitHub issues here in the repository or connect with us in the Mozilla Discourse Security Category.

 https://discourse.mozilla.org/c/security